-But these two planets form an inconjunct to the cusp of her First House (Ascendent) in rebel Aquarius.
-And Mars is conjunct her Ascendent.
+But these two planets form an inconjunct to her First House Mars in rebel Aquarius.
 All that loving sacrifice is funneled into her drive (Mars) to be independent.
 Not a comfortable fit.
 She found herself in relationships with men (Mars) who demanded that things go their way, or no way at all (Aquarius).
 They were attracted to her because she’s unique, but over time she got the message that she wasn’t quite good enough (Virgo) for them.
 The more she tried to meet their standards (Virgo) and give them what they needed (Cancer), the more they pulled back (Aquarius).
 But if Greta pulled away, she was accused of being cold (Aquarius).

 It took Greta many years (and many relationships) to come to terms with her Yod.
 Yods can be quite slippery, so their potential can be difficult to get a handle on.
 But it’s a fact that each Yod points to a specific task that must be explored.
 That task is usually symbolized by the focal point.
 In Greta’s case, she had to learn unusual ways (Aquarius) to express her identity (Mars) in a relationship.
 This involved a series of relationships in which, through trial and error, she learned to love and give the way she wanted to.
 She stopped reacting to her partners’ demands.

 Eventually she met and married a man who loved and respected her differences.
 They maintained separate residences on the same street so they could be close, but not too close.
 Greta was able to love and nurture her partner while maintaining her independence.
 Venus is also the ruler of her Fourth House of home and family (house cusp in Taurus); she was able to manifest a stable home life (Taurus), her way (Mars in Aquarius).